-I finally talked a friend into teaching me how to make beer!
-He comes with a good pedigree… a Brit who grew up in Germany, the UK and New Zealand.
-He now lives on a boat that is moored a few blocks from my house… so he was very keen to find a space to brew in, and I was glad to find someone to teach me how to brew!
+A few years ago, I talked a friend into teaching me how to brew beer.
+He came with a great pedigree… a Brit who grew up in Germany, the UK and New Zealand.
+He lived on a boat that was moored a few blocks from my house… and he was very keen to find a space to brew in.
+And I was glad to find someone to teach me everything I need to know about homebrewing.

 Equipment: A summary of the equipment needed for brewing beer, including some easy DIY substitutions.